 Keep away of:

-Public transport – use the Volvo buses in the key routes or the main metro line if heading to the heart of the city.
-Cabs are also a good option
+Public transport – use the Volvo buses in the key routes or the main metro line if heading to the city’s heart.
+Cabs are also a good option.

 Five hot tips for enjoying Bangalore:

 - Walk down the VVPuram road in the evening for some amazing local street food.

 - Experience nature at its best, right at the outskirts of Bangalore – Bannerghatta National Park, Bheemeshwari fishing camp or the myriads of waterfalls around the city.